Maintenance 5 min read July 7, 2026 Updated August 18, 2026

 The price per visit only tells part of the story — what matters more is how many visits a real plan actually needs.
 A well-run plan has a defined arc: an initial phase to calm the problem down, then a shorter follow-up phase to confirm it holds, not an indefinite string of visits with no end in sight.
 When you're comparing clinics on cost, ask what a typical course of care looks like for your specific problem, not just what one visit costs — a clinic that can answer that specifically, rather than vaguely, is usually the better sign anyway.

-If your visits stem from a car accident, cash-based care doesn't mean no paperwork — you still get clear, thorough documentation you or your attorney can use as part of a claim.
+If your visits stem from a car accident, cash-based care doesn't mean no paperwork — we keep detailed clinical records of your exam, findings and treatment, and you can request copies at any time.
+We don't bill auto insurance or handle claims.
 See our guide to care after a crash for the full picture.

 What actually matters when comparing cost